• City & RTO

 You may also need photographic evidence of the incident.

-Before raising a third party car insurance claim, here are damages or risks that are not covered under this insurance cover:
+Here are the damages or risks that are not covered under this type of car insurance:

 • Own Damages: Any own damages sustained by the insured car will not be covered by the insurance company under this plan.

 • Drunk Driving or Driving Without a Licence: If the driver was drunk when the accident occurred, the insurance company will not entertain such a claim.
-Moreover, if the driver was driving without a license, it will also not be covered under a third party car insurance policy.
+Moreover, if the driver was driving without a licence, it would also not be covered under a third party car insurance policy.

-• Driving Without a valid Driving Licence Holder: If the driver was driving with a learner’s license when the accident took place, then such claim will also not be covered under a third party insurance.
+• Driving Without a Valid Driving Licence Holder: If the driver was driving with a learner's licence when the accident took place, then such a claim will also not be covered under a third party insurance.

 Wrapping Up!